guidovalla/guidovalla/README.md

 ### Hi there 👋

+I'm a Computer Science student attending the second year of the University of Genoa MSc following the track Data Science and Engineering - Artificial Intelligence
 <!--
 **guidovalla/guidovalla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.